tedchsk/tedchsk/README.md

 ## Hey there 👋,

-🔍 I'm a Machine Learning Engineer with hands-on experience building recommender systems, personalization solutions, and deploying ML models at scale for millions of daily users.
+- 🔍 I'm a Machine Learning Engineer with experience building recommender systems, personalization solutions, and deploying ML models at scale.
-💡 Working with LLMs on RAG and In-context Learning (ICL) @ Crossing Minds.
+- 💡 Working with LLMs on RAG and In-context Learning (ICL) @ Crossing Minds.
-🇨🇦 Currently based in Canada.
+- 🇨🇦 Currently based in Canada.
-🎓 I hold a Master's degree in Applied Computing from the University of Toronto.
+- 🎓 I hold a Master's degree in Applied Computing from the University of Toronto.
-👨‍💻 Currently learning Stable Diffusion, Flux, and LoRA fine-tuning.
+- 👨‍💻 Currently learning Stable Diffusion, Flux, and LoRA fine-tuning.
-📫 How to reach me: teerapat.ted@gmail.com
+- 📫 How to reach me: teerapat.ted@gmail.com

 <!--